Jonesbilly1/m2x-ruby/README.md

 An API key is a automatically generated token associated with your AT&T M2X account.
 Whenever you create an account you will be assigned a _Primary API Master Key_.
 This key cannot be edited nor deleted and will give you full access to the whole API.
 It is recommendable to [create a new Master API Key](https://m2x.att.com/account#master-keys-tab).

 Each Data Source that you create comes by default with a _Data Source API Key_ that has full access to it and cannot be edited nor deleted.
 As with Master Keys, it is recommendable to create a new one from the Data Source details page, under the _API Keys_ tab.
-This keys are valid to access only to resources on the given Data Source.
-As an additional level of permission, you can create a _Data Source Stream API Key_ that can only access to the selected Stream under that Data Source.
+These keys can only access resources from the given Data Source.
+As an additional level of permission, you can create a _Data Source Stream API Key_ that can only access the selected Stream under that Data Source.

 ### Other terms